-Never Go Out of Style With These 15 Taylor Swift-Inspired Gifts for the Ultimate Swiftie - E!
+Never Go Out of Style With These 19 Taylor Swift-Inspired Gifts for the Ultimate Swiftie - E!
 Online

 We independently selected these products because we love them, and we hope you do too.
 Shop with E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.

-Swifties knew their bank accounts were in trouble when Taylor Swift walked in and revealed Red (Taylor's Version) is on the way.
+Swifties knew their bank accounts were in trouble when Taylor Swift walked in and revealed Red (Taylor's Version) will be here on November 19.

 If you've already bought every cardigan from the official Taylor Swift Store, there's no need for teardrops on your guitar this Friday the 13th.
-Etsy has all kinds of Taylor Swift-themed must-haves, including clothes, candles and phone cases, to make sure you're never going out of style.
-Bonus: You'll be supporting small businesses along the way.
+We rounded up all kinds of unofficial Taylor Swift-themed must-haves, including clothes, candles and phone cases from Etsy, to make sure you're never going out of style.
+Additionally, there's some Taylor Swift-approved apparel and exclusive items from her store in there, too.

 Whether you're shopping for a Swiftie, wanting to treat yourself or maybe just feelin' 22, look no further.